|Starting up Matlab||Exercise 3|

 ``Insight Through Computing, A MATLAB Introduction to Computational Science and Engineering,'' SIAM, 2010, ISBN: 978-0-898716-91-7

 The beginning of the ``Getting Started'' tutorial is the best presentation of the general capabilities of Matlab that I have come across.
 In order to have an overview of Matlab, read through the first sections of the tutorial.
-There is only the equivalent of about 100 pages of material here, mostly very easy to understand.
-The most important chapters are
+There is only the equivalent of about 10 printed pages of material here, mostly very easy to understand.

 Back to MATH2070 page.